-As a military family, we move around a lot, but one thing that makes our (sometimes crappy) rental houses feel like home is the furniture we take with us wherever we go.
+As a military family, we move around a lot, but one thing that makes our (sometimes crappy) rental houses feel like home is the furniture that we take with us wherever we go.

 My family gave us a few hand-me-down pieces, we financed a bedroom set and couch (to help us build credit), and the rest of the furniture in our house was dug out of thrift stores, flea markets, and old barns.

-So, here’s a look at all my favorite furniture flips that have made each house feel like home.
+So, here’s a look at my favorite furniture flips that have made each house feel like home.

 The Farmhouse Buffet

 We bought this old dresser at a flea market in North Carolina when we were stationed at Fort Bragg.

 Initially, I wanted it as a buffet/sideboard in our living room to use as a charging station and also as a place to set out picture frames and decor.
 However, at our house here in Texas, it is used as our tv stand (and it’s still a charging station for our tablets & Fitbits).